agiresearch/AIOS/README.md

 ```

 ## 🌟 Join Us!
-AIOS is dedicated to facilitating LLM agents' development and deployment in a systematic way, we are always looking for passionate collaborators to join us to foster a more cohesive, effective and efficient AIOS-Agent ecosystem!
+AIOS is dedicated to facilitating LLM agents' development and deployment in a systematic way, we are always looking for passionate collaborators to join us to foster a more cohesive, effective and efficient AIOS-Agent ecosystem.
+Suggestions and pull requests are always welcome!

 ## 🖋️ Citation
 ```